codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the man put his money in the freezer?
-He wanted cold hard cash!
+What do you call an Argentinian with a rubber toe?
+Roberto

 ## Daily Trivia

-While Apple was formed in California, in which western state was Microsoft founded?
+This mobile OS held the largest market share in 2012.
- 1. Arizona
+ 1. Android
- 2. New Mexico
+ 2. BlackBerry
- 3. Colorado
+ 3. iOS
- 4. Washington
+ 4. Symbian

 <details>
   <summary>Answer</summary>
-  New Mexico
+  iOS
 </details>